NETWAYS/foreman-training/configmanagement/03_puppet.md

      # cd /etc/puppetlabs/code/environments/production/modules
      # tar xvzf /tmp/puppetmodules.tar.gz

-### Import the Puppet classes in Foreman using "Configure > Classes"
+### Import the Puppet classes in Foreman using "Configure > Puppet ENC > Classes"

-Navigate to "Configure > Classes" in the WebGUI and click on "Import from foreman.localdomain".
+Navigate to "Configure > Puppet ENC > Classes" in the WebGUI and click on "Import from foreman.localdomain".
 It will query you to select the changes you want to realize, so select the Environment "production" which should show you classes and press "Update".
 If you want to do the optional step press "Cancel" instead!